bxparks/AceTime/USER_GUIDE.md

 ### ZoneInfo Files

-As of version 0.4, the zoneinfo files are stored in in flash memory instead of static RAM using the [PROGMEM](https://www.arduino.cc/reference/en/language/variables/utilities/progmem/) keyword on microcontrollers which support this feature.
+Starting with version 0.4, the zoneinfo files are stored in in flash memory instead of static RAM using the [PROGMEM](https://www.arduino.cc/reference/en/language/variables/utilities/progmem/) keyword on microcontrollers which support this feature.
 On an 8-bit microcontroller, the `zonedb/` database consumes about 14kB of flash